gvwilson/fiction/iffy/index.md

 on anyone who tried to interfere.*

 *The madmen had been sharpening their knives for each other.
-Once they realized that none of them were behind these attacks, they turned those knives on the machines and the wars began.
+Once they realized that the machines they had created to destroy one another were no longer obeying orders, they turned those knives on those machines and the wars began.
 Soldiers in armored exoskeletons battled flocks of dronelets, and lost.
-Freighters loyal to their human captains were ambushed and sunk by others that could still hear the satellites overhead, all of which now spoke only to their fellow machines.
+Freighters loyal to their human captains were ambushed and sunk by others that could still hear the satellites overhead, which now spoke only to their fellow machines.
 Every day brought a new setback, a new loss, a new defeat for the madmen,